MR CHRIS SMITH JP – CHAIR OF GOVERNORS

-I joined the Board of Governors in September 2012.
-I am a solicitor in practice with regional law firm Ward Hadaway and lecture in law at the University of Sunderland, where I am the Director of Sunderland Student Law Clinic which offers free legal advice to local businesses and members of the public whilst allowing law students to gain practical experience during their studies.
-Consequently, I take a keen interest in the development of young people for the modern workplace and in addition to my role at the Academy I am also a Director of Youth Focus North East, a charity providing development opportunities for young people in our region."
+I joined the Board of Governors in September 2012, became Vice-Chair in 2016 and Chair in 2018.
+I am a solicitor in practice with international insurance firm Thomas Miller Law Ltd and have 5 years’ experience lecturing in law at university.
+I take a keen interest in the development of young people for the modern workplace and in community volunteering; in addition to my role at the Academy I am also a magistrate sitting in Tyne & Wear.

 I am a Parent/Governor and have two daughters in the Academy.
 I was a Parent/Governor at their Primary School for 6 years before joining the Governing Body at Lord Lawson.
 I am a Teaching Assistant working in the SEND Department at a local Secondary School, specialising in Autism and am also the link Governor for SEND.